awsdocs/amazon-translate-developer-guide/doc_source/how-it-works.md

 ## Automatic Language Detection<a name="how-to-auto"></a>

 Amazon Translate can automatically detect the language used in your source text\.
 To use automatic language detection, specify `auto` as the source language\.
 Amazon Translate calls Amazon Comprehend on your behalf to determine the language used in the source text\.
 By choosing automatic language detection, you agree to the service terms and agreements for Amazon Comprehend\.
-For information about pricing for Amazon Comprehend, see [ Amazon Comprehend Pricing ](https://aws.amazon.com/comprehend/pricing/)\.
+For information about pricing for Amazon Comprehend, see [ Amazon Comprehend Pricing](https://aws.amazon.com/comprehend/pricing/)\.

 ## Exception Handling<a name="how-to-error-msg"></a>

 If you specify a source or target language that isn't supported, Amazon Translate returns the following exceptions:
 + **UnsupportedLanguagePairException** – Amazon Translate supports translation between the supported languages\.
 This exception is returned if translation between the language pair is unsupported\.
-For more information, see [Supported Language Pairs](pairs.md)
+For more information, see [Supported Languages](what-is.md#what-is-languages)\.
 + **DetectedLanguageLowConfidenceException** – If you use automatic language detection, and Amazon Translate has low confidence that it detected the correct source language, it returns this exception\.
 If a low confidence level is acceptable, you can use the source language returned in the exception\.

 ## Next Steps<a name="how-it-works-next-steps"></a>

-Now that you've learned about Amazon Translate you can explore the following sections to learn about creating a solution\.
+Now that you've learned how Amazon Translate works, you can explore the following sections to learn about creating a solution\.
 + [Getting Started with Amazon Translate](getting-started.md)
 + [Examples](examples.md)